llancruzz/hogwarts/README.md

 ## User Experience (UX)

-The initial aims of the project, which formed the basis for user story creation, were to produce a web application that allows registered users to post their image, content and chose its house class of Hogwarts, and search for posts by other users for knowing each other.
-Key goals for the site were identified as below and used to construct user stories:
+The initial aims of the project, which formed the basis for user story creation, were to produce a web application that allows registered users to post their images, content and chose its house class of Hogwarts, and search for posts by other users for knowing each other.
+Key goals for the site were identified below and used to construct user stories:

 - Allow users to search for posts using a filter.
 - Allow posts to be liked for future review.
 - Allow popular sellers to be followed so new listings can be seen via a newsfeed.
 - Registered users can leave comments on posts.
-- Site Owners can create / edit / delete its own post.
+- Site Owners can create/edit/delete their posts.
-- Registered users can read and comment on aother user's posts.
+- Registered users can read and comment on another user's posts.
-- Registered and unregistered users can contact the admin of the site for future issues on web application.
+- Registered and unregistered users can contact the admin of the site for future issues on the web application.

 ### User Stories

-All User Stories can be viewed in the projects GitHub Repository and have been mapped to Epics on the projects [Kanban board](https://github.com/users/llancruzz/projects/10).
+All User Stories can be viewed in the project GitHub Repository and have been mapped to Epics on the projects [Kanban board](https://github.com/users/llancruzz/projects/10).
 Acceptance criteria for each user story can be viewed by opening each User Story on the projects Kanban Board (linked above) or from the table view [here](https://github.com/users/llancruzz/projects/10/views/10).
-Alternatively all User Stories can be found in a separate readme file [here](USERSTORIES.md).
+Alternatively, all User Stories can be found in a separate readme file [here](USERSTORIES.md).

 ### Agile Methodology

 An Agile Methodology was employed to manage the development of this project.
 GitHub Projects was used to create User Stories as Issues, each with acceptance criteria and tasks.
-User Stories were then grouped into Milestones to represent the Epics each belong to and assigned a priority using the MOSCOW prioritization technique.
+User Stories were then grouped into Milestones to represent the Epics each belongs to and assigned a priority using the MOSCOW prioritization technique.

 User Stories were then assigned to 1 of the 4 planned Sprints (or Iterations) to cover the main development phase of the project.
-The projects Kanban board can be viewed [here](https://github.com/users/llancruzz/projects/10).
+The project's Kanban board can be viewed [here](https://github.com/users/llancruzz/projects/10).

-Pull requests were linked with a user story when they contributed to completion of the acceptance criteria.
+Pull requests were linked with a user story when they contributed to the completion of the acceptance criteria.

 ### Design